Mae Wang Loop: The Most Interesting POI On The Route

-As with most national parks and forested areas of mountainous Northern Thailand, the Mae Wang Loop also has a lot of treks and trails around it.
-The Mae Wang National Park has many, many trails around the area of the park.
-Most of these trails include the iconic waterfalls that the national park houses within its area limits.
+As with most national parks and forested areas of mountainous Northern Thailand, the Mae Wang Loop also has a lot of treks and trails around it with most of these trails including the iconic waterfalls that the national park houses within its area limits.

 Another interesting thing that these treks have in common is the spotting of hill tribe villages.
-The Northern parts of Thailand are known for its tribes and their culture and these treks are perfect ways to get a good insight into their lifestyles.
-These treks usually take the travelers through Karen hill-tribe villages.
-This particular tribe is said to be very secluded and secretive about their lives unless someone comes to their villages.
-These treks pose as a good opportunity for the traveler to interact with the original Thai people and understand how their lives are led.
+The Northern parts of Thailand are known for its karen hill-tribe villages and their culture, these treks pose as a good opportunity for the traveler to interact with the original Thai people and understand how their lives are led.

 Along many of the trails, it is very common to see a lot of wildlife, most commonly elephants.
 Trekking in the Mae Wang National Park is a very interesting experience and should not be missed.
-It is the best way to be close to nature for all the nature lovers.
 The sights that the traveler will encounter on this trek are like none other.

 It is important to be appropriately dressed for these treks and it is essential to have the correct footwear.
-Thailand is a tropical country and it is important to make sure that all your needs are taken care off before getting started on any of these trails and treks.
-Another important thing is to make sure that you have the help of a local or hire a guide because it is very easy to get lost in these parts of Thailand.
-It is always a good idea to have a guide.
+Thailand is a tropical country and it’s important to make sure that all your needs are taken care of before getting started on any of these trails.
+Another important thing is to make sure that you have the help of a local guide because it is very easy to get lost in these parts of Thailand.

 Huai Manao Lake

 The Wat Sapphanyu is a complex temple structure that is built and placed in the middle of a very heavily forested part of Northern Thailand.
-It is known for its epic architecture and the beautiful views you are privy to from the summit of the temple.
-The temple was previously known as Wat Nam Bo Tip before it was renamed as the Wat Sapphanyu.
+It is known for its epic architecture and the beautiful views you can experience from the summit of the temple.

-The temple has four big statues of Buddha.
-The most popular of the four is one in which the deity is depicted sporting a wink.
-The way to the temple’s summit has a bunch of stairs to climb, but tourists can also get to the temple by car or motorbike.
-The pagodas of the temple are gold and provide an unforgettable sight for all travelers.
-At the summit of the temple, the vantage provides a beautiful view of the valley below and the mountains around.
+The temple has four big statues of Buddha – the most popular of the four is one of which the deity have depicted as sporting a wink.
+The way to the temple’s summit has a bunch of stairs to climb, but tourists can also get to the temple summit by car or motorbike.
+The pagodas of the temple are gold and provide an unforgettable sight for all travelers with the summit of the temple cascading a beautiful view of the valley below and the mountains around.

-The temple is first hard to reach and is not a very popular tourist destination.
-But for travelers already on the Mae Wang Loop, it is a must visit site.
-The temple gets very few visitors and is a welcome change after the other crowded temples in the Chiang Mai region.
-The temple is best known for its architecture and the picturesque view from the top.
+The temple is first hard to reach and is not a very popular tourist destination but for travelers already on the Mae Wang Loop, it is a must visit site.
+The temple gets very few visitors and is a welcomed change after the other crowded temples in the Chiang Mai region.